-- To make the shredded cabbage softer and easier to chew and digest, place it in a large bowl, sprinkle with sugar, and massage for about 30 seconds or until the cabbage will begin releasing moisture.
+- To make the shredded cabbage softer and easier to chew and digest, place it in a large bowl, sprinkle with sugar, and massage for about 30 seconds or until the cabbage begins releasing moisture.

 - Massaging cabbage with sugar for coleslaw and cabbage salad also helps preserve and ferment the cabbage, so it stores well in the fridge for a couple of days.

-- To make sugar-free cabbage salad, simply omit the sugar and use a bit of salt to massage the cabbage.
-If you use salt, you’ll want to rinse the shredded cabbage after massaging it, so your salad isn’t too salty.
+- To make a sugar-free cabbage salad, simply omit the sugar and use a bit of salt to massage the cabbage.
+If you use salt, you’ll want to rinse the shredded cabbage after massaging it so your salad isn’t too salty.

 - Toss the apple in lemon juice before adding it to the salad to prevent the apple from turning brown.
 Lemon juice is high in vitamin C, which is a powerful antioxidant.

 - Don’t be afraid to add a generous amount of dill.
 Dill is very nutritious and adds incredible garden-fresh flavor.

 - For the best flavor, store the salad in the fridge for 2 to 3 hours before serving.
 This will make all of the natural flavors pop.
 Toss gently before serving.

 - This healthy cabbage salad is perfect for parties and potlucks because it stores well, and the ingredient amounts can easily be adjusted to make as big of a batch as necessary.